 If you like this recipe, please leave a 5 star rating 🌟🌟🌟🌟🌟in the recipe card below.
 And if you REALLY like it, consider a review in the comments.
 Thanks very much!

 - 1 bread dough to make one loaf (I buy a challah dough, but any bread dough will do.
 Or make your own, Note 1)

 - 1/3 cup butter, softened (about 2/3 of a stick)

 - 1/3 cup brown sugar (light or dark brown sugar)

 - 3/4 cup pecan pieces (use more or less as you like); whole pecans are ok too.

-- 2 tbsp soft butter (I use salted) unsalted is fine too
+- 2 tablespoon soft butter (I use salted) unsalted butter is fine too

 - 1/4 cup white sugar

 - 1 teaspoon ground cinnamon

 - PREPARE PAN: Spray sides of a pyrex (or microwavable) 9 inch/23 cm round or 7×11 inch (18×28 cm) baking dish with oil.
 Note 2.